sgeos/sgeos.github.io/_posts/2016-01-08-creating-a-jekyll-github-pages-blog-and-managing-it-with-freebsd.markdown

 date:   2016-01-08 03:07:15 +0900
 categories: jekyll github freebsd
 ---
+I have wanted a low maintenance technical blogging solution for a while.
+A Jekyll blog on GitHub Pages meets all of my criteria.
+Write posts in markdown, commit and push.
+The people at GitHub Pages will almost certainly keep the servers up.

+These instructions are written for FreeBSD because that is what I use.
+The same general approach should work for any operating system.

+## Software Versions
+{% highlight sh %}
+$ uname -a
+FreeBSD mirage.sennue.com 11.0-CURRENT FreeBSD 11.0-CURRENT #0 r287598: Thu Sep 10 14:45:48 JST 2015     root@:/usr/obj/usr/src/sys/MIRAGE_KERNEL  amd64
+$ ruby --version
+ruby 2.1.8p440 (2015-12-16 revision 53160) [amd64-freebsd11]
+$ jekyll --version
+jekyll 3.0.1
+$
+{% endhighlight %}

+## Instructions
 First, create a new GitHub repository named *my_username*.github.io, where *my_username* is your GitHub username.

 Next, install Jekyll, create a new blog and push it to github.